gvwilson/sensibleadventures/short-stories/litany.md

 *The older brother
 (for he would always think of himself that way) shouldered his pack.
-The food and water in the old woman's cave had been packed for travel, as if she had been expecting him.
+The food and water in the old woman's cave had been carefully packed for travel, as if she had been expecting him.
-The box of gems beside them would buy him an army to take back the throne–or an airship capable of flying across the sulfurous sea.
+The box of gemstones on the shelf beside them would let him hire an army and take back the throne---or buy an airship and find out what lay beyond the sulfurous sea.
 Maybe there would be answers there.
 Maybe there would just be more stories.*